timnboys/documentation/Docs/integrator3/installupgrade_guide/minor.md

 <img src="assets/minorupgrade-updatenowbutton.png" align="center" />
 5. Click on the *Update Now* button and if the connection supports an automatic update it will be performed for you.

+The connections that currently support using the automatic update include:

+* Integrator 3 Core Application
+* Joomla Connection
+* WHMCS Connection
+* Wordpress Connection (through the Wordpress plugin update feature)

+Other connections must be manualy updated.

 #### Manual Updates

 To do a manual update, you will want to follow the **[Download Integrator 3](integrator3/installupgrade_guide/newinstalls.md)** procedure and then: